 With time now a limiting factor the re-badged KTM 690cc engine has been treated to just a select few choice upgrades.
 The stunning exhaust is made from individual pieces of 42mm 316 stainless tube running tight to the motor and frame before barking out of a GP style Spark muffler.
 The huge factory airbox is long gone and replaced with a pod filter that has the air sensor cleverly inserted inside to keep the ECU happy.
 Colour matching grips join a regular throttle on the bars with the bulky fly-by-wire mechanism relocated under the tank.

 Keen-eyed readers will notice the integrated clip-ons are gone, replaced with handlebars and risers from Neken and a custom top clamp milled by Scheffers Engineering in Norway.
 With that the Outsiders had to load up the Vit and head for London arriving just in time for the show.
-But the bike didn’t stay owner less for long, with the guys meeting the head of Toronto’s Big Trouble Pizza on the first day, “His logo has the exact same colours as the bike, he already has a 401 and wanted a 701.
+But the bike almost didn’t stay owner less for long, with the guys meeting the head of Toronto’s Big Trouble Pizza on the first day, “His logo has the exact same colours as the bike, he already has a 401 and wanted a 701.
 He happened to have the stickers with him at the show so I slapped one on and shook hands, like SOLD!”
-Bert smiles!
-Proving the risk of buying a brand new bike outright and treating it to a wild makeover was more than worth the reward for the builders, buyer and all those who lay eyes on Outsiders Motorcycles hardcore Husky.
+Bert smiles.
+Unfortunately the sale didn’t go through and is still for sale for the right wild child wanting a motorcycle that will always stand out from the crowd.